Kotey538/fast_robots.github.io/docs/pages/lab8.md

 ---
 title: "MAE 4910 Fast Robots"
-description: "Lab 6: Orientation Control"
+description: "Lab 8: Stunts"
 layout: default
 ---

-# Lab 6: Orientation Control
+# Lab 8: Stunts

-In Lab 6, I implemented a PID-based orientation control system for the RC car using data from the IMU to estimate yaw.
-I used the onboard Digital Motion Processor (DMP) for stable yaw measurements.
-The PID controller output a motor drive signal to rotate the robot in place toward a desired angle setpoint, which could be updated via Bluetooth.
+In Lab 8, I integrated all the hardware and software developed throughout the course to execute a high-speed stunt with my RC car.
+Given the choice between a flip and a drift, I chose the flip stunt.
+In this task, the robot accelerates rapidly toward a wall and, upon reaching a specific distance, performs a front flip and continues moving in reverse.

 * * *
 At the end of Lab 4, I had already implemented Bluetooth communication to send motor input values, allowing me to freely test my RC car without reprogramming.
 ## Prelab